Mourice05/The-Fellowship-of-the-Code-2026/chapters/chapter-1-planning.md

-Summery - was in Artifact gemacht
+# The Red Book of Westmarch - Chapter X: Title

+## Summary

+- Brief description of the artifact and its purpose.

+## Artifact

-Link to artifact
+- Link to the artifact
+- Tasks

-AI Usage
+## AI Assistance

+- Explanations, modifications, limitations

-Lessons learned
+## Lessons Learned

+- Insights, challenges, reflections